lukeed/taskr/README.md

 ### Programmatic

-Fly is extremely flexible should you choose to use Fly outside of it's standard configuration.
+Fly is extremely flexible should you choose to use Fly outside of its standard configuration.

 The quickest path to a valid `Fly` instance is to send a `tasks` object: